IKoshelev/ui-app-architecture-showcases/README.md

 ![](/requirments-sketches/5.png)

 If approval is granted – notifying message is shown.
-If approval has expiration date – a timer in seconds is shown in that message and in tab header:
+If approval has expiration date – a timer in seconds is shown in that message and in tab header (header timer keeps ticking even when tab is not active):

 ![](/requirments-sketches/6.png)

-When timer runs out:
+When timer runs out - "Approval expired message" is shown inside tab:

 ![](/requirments-sketches/7.png)